Understanding the difference between Dofollow and Nofollow backlinks

 Search Engine Algorithms and Backlinks

 Search engines are like detectives.
 They use backlinks to determine the relevance and quality of your site.
 Each backlink is like a clue that helps Google understand your content.
-But be careful, Google is smart!
+But beware, Google is clever!
 It can detect unnatural backlinks and penalise you.

-Link juice is a bit like the energy transmitted by a dofollow link.
-The more link juice you have, the better!
+Link juice is a bit like the energy passed on by a dofollow link.
+The more juice you have, the better!
 It's a way for search engines to measure the value and authority of a page.

 The Role of Links in Relevance and Authority

-Links help search engines understand the subject of your site and assess whether it is trustworthy.
+Links help search engines understand the subject of your site and determine whether it is trustworthy.
 A good link profile indicates that your content is relevant and of high quality.

 Conclusion